 I’ve been freelancing full-time since 2014 and I’m still honing my craft day in and day out.

 2. Solid samples to show off to would-be clients

-It’s really hard to break into freelance writing if you don’t have something to show that you can actually write.
+It’s really hard to break into freelance writing if you don’t have a portfolio to show that you can write.
 That may seem like a huge obstacle to overcome when you’re just starting out.

 3. You need a niche

 In my freelancing infancy, I wrote about anything as long as I got paid.
 (I know more than I care to about solar panels and golf from using that approach.)